getodk/docs/odk1-src/form-audit-log.rst

   question, /data/name, 1523403169208, 1523403170733

-Values in the ``event`` column represent a particular user action such as opening a form, saving a form or displaying a question.
+Values in the :th:`event` column represent a particular user action such as opening a form, saving a form or displaying a question.
 Possible event types are described in the :ref:`audit-event-types` section.

-Values in the ``node`` column represent the node in the form that the event refers to, if applicable.
+Values in the :th:`node` column represent the node in the form that the event refers to, if applicable.

-Values in the ``start`` and ``end`` columns are timestamps represented as the number of milliseconds since midnight, January 1, 1970 UTC.
+Values in the :th:`start` and :th:`end` columns are timestamps represented as the number of milliseconds since midnight, January 1, 1970 UTC.
 This is known as epoch time and provides a standard way of representing date/time even across timezones.
 The :ref:`audit-timestamps` section contains more information about timestamps.

 .. _audit-event-types: